wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Fixed: some lines of code which caused warning messages when the WordPress debug mode is turned on.
+* Added: the ability to clean up once-off events upon plugin deactivation.
 * Added: the option to disable product links per unit basis on certain pages including the home page.
 * Fixed: a bug that url cloak had not been working since v1.1.9.